 - What itemized deductions are no longer available?

-- What medical costs are tax deductible 2019?
+- What expenses are tax deductible for 2019?

 Is it worth claiming medical expenses on taxes?

 For tax returns filed in 2020, taxpayers can deduct qualified, unreimbursed medical expenses that are more than 7.5% of their 2019 adjusted gross income.

 So if your adjusted gross income is $40,000, anything beyond the first $3,000 of medical bills — or 7.5% of your AGI — could be deductible..